AlexDonkers/LBDserver-InfluxDBplugin/README.md

 The InfluxDBplugin has been created by Alex Donkers, Eindhoven University of Technology.

 # How to install
 After correctly installing the [LBDserver](https://github.com/LBDserver), you could download the plugin [here](https://github.com/AlexDonkers/LBDserver-InfluxDBplugin/archive/main.zip).
-Paste the folder in the plugins folder of the LBDserver (LBDserver\front-react\src\plugins\) and add the following lines of code to LBDserver\front-react\src\plugins\pluginDictionary.js:
+Paste the entire folder (LBDserver-InfluxDBplugin) in the plugins folder of the LBDserver (LBDserver\front-react\src\plugins\) and add the following lines of code to LBDserver\front-react\src\plugins\pluginDictionary.js:

 On top of the file:
 ```